The legal test the local authority must apply

 Draft your grounds of appeal

-In the SEND35A, explain why you disagree with the LA's decision.
-State that the LA failed to apply the correct legal test, misinterpreted the evidence, or failed to consider all relevant information.
+In the SEND35A, explain why you disagree with the local authority's decision.
+State that the local authority failed to apply the correct legal test, misinterpreted the evidence, or failed to consider all relevant information.
 Be specific — refer to particular reports or incidents.

 - 4